mkirwa/CYBOLC/CCTC/Networking/ClassNotes.md

 ###### IP Tables ######

+Iptables is a Linux firewall program that monitors traffic to and from a server.

 iptbales -t [table/filter(default)/not/mangle] -[A(append)/I(insert)/R(specifies a table)/D(deletes_a_table)] [chain] [rule(do something.
 Anything coming from x going to Y)] -j [action = accept/reject/drop]

 reject -> sends ICMP response